LarvenLLC/lingojs/docs/_installation.md

 ### Exposing lingo

 `lingo` is global and accessible (global variable `lingo` is exposed).
 Therefore, it can be used directly after importing the script via CDN.
-See (CDN Usage Example)[https://codepen.io/BossBele/pen/KKVrGzz].
+See [CDN Usage Example](https://codepen.io/BossBele/pen/KKVrGzz).

 ```html
 <script>